 A warm welcome to the Product Goal

-To provide more focus for the Scrum Team the Product Goal has been introduced.
+To provide more focus for the Scrum Team, the Scrum Guide 2020 introduces the Product Goal.
 It provides clarity on why the product exists and what the Scrum Team is trying to achieve on a longer term.

 Hello self-managing, goodbye self-organizing